Mathics3/mathics-core/mathics/core/parser/README.md

-# Notes on the Mathics parser
+# Notes on the Mathics3 parser

 ## Introduction